SindreGiske/TextGame/README.md

 run main.kt in to try game.
 The game is 100% run in the command line.

+compile with the command : kotlinc src -include-runtime -d game.jar

+Run game with the command: java -jar game.jar

 There is currently no support for any command not mentioned in the helptext.